 NOBs vs W&SCC 2014

 There can be few more beautiful village cricket pitches than the one that’s home to Warborough and Shillingford Cricket Club in Oxfordshire.
-The Chiltern Hills roll across the horizon, thatched cottages nestle near to the boundary and the slightest breeze will amplify as it rustles through the ancient trees surrounding the ground.
-However, this tranquil and idyllic scene is immediately punctured on arrival by large signs stating:
+The Chiltern Hills roll across the horizon, physician thatched cottages nestle near to the boundary and the slightest breeze will amplify as it rustles through the ancient trees surrounding the ground.
+However, information pills this tranquil and idyllic scene is immediately punctured on arrival by large signs stating:

 The club accepts no liability for loss or damage to vehicles parked in the area.